amorabot/Inscripted/README.md

 ![ItemSystem](https://github.com/amorabot/Inscripted/assets/16783145/27e9172e-762a-4f3b-98c1-a1524b7c4bc1)

-### The item system is meant to allow for expressive build creation, mixing and matching all the different items and their stats to fit your preferred style!
+### The item system is meant to allow for expressive build creation, mixing and matching all the different items and their statsComponent to fit your preferred style!

 Equippable items can be one of two types: **Craftables** or **Relics**!
 Craftable items can have their Inscriptions modified to your needs with currencies, such as Orbs, while Relic items cannot!